Symmetry and Topology of Successive Quantum Feedback Control

 Figure \ref{spectrum_of_chiralMD_with_gaussian_error} shows the eigenspectrum of the CPTP map $\mathcal{E}$ of chiral Maxwell's demon with Gaussian errors.
-The result is for finite system size $L$, but we observe the robustness of the spectrum against increase in $L$ (see End Matter), which justifies the extrapolation to $L\to\infty$.
+The result is for finite system size $L$, but we observe the robustness of the spectrum against an increase in $L$ (see End Matter \ref{systemsize}), which justifies the extrapolation to $L\to\infty$.
 We can observe that the high degeneracy at $\xi=0$ is partially broken.
-This is because the error of the measurement keeps off-diagonal elements $\ketbra{i}{j}$ with $|i-j| \leq 2c$ nonzero, leaving $4c+1$ bands.
+This is because the error of the measurement keeps the off-diagonal elements $\ketbra{i}{j}$ with $|i-j| \leq 2c$ nonzero, leaving $4c+1$ bands.
+If we do not take the cutoff $c$ or let $c$ be proportional to the system size $L$, an infinite number of bands arise (i.e., $\rank X(k) \to \infty$), making the winding number ill-defined (see also End Matter \ref{behavior_c}).
+This is consistent with the framework in \cite{Nakagawa_2025}, where the locality of the measurement and feedback is assumed.
 Notably, these additional bands around the origin change the winding number around $\xi_{\text{PG}}=0$.
 By contrast, the spectral structure around $\xi=1$ is insensitive to the measurement error, which motivates us to alternatively choose the base-point at $\xi_{\text{PG}} = 1-\epsilon$ with sufficiently small $\epsilon > 0$.
 The reason why we need $\epsilon$ is that the spectrum of any CPTP map exactly passes $1$ due to the trace-preserving condition, while the base-point should be avoided by the spectrum when defining the winding number.
-Another motivation for $\xi_{\text{PG}} = 1-\epsilon$ is the analogy with topology of one-dimensional classical stochastic processes \cite{Murugan2017,sawada2024bulkboundarycorrespondenceergodicnonergodic,Sawada_2024}, where the natural choice of the base-point corresponds to the steady state.
+Another motivation for $\xi_{\text{PG}} = 1-\epsilon$ is the analogy with the topology of one-dimensional classical stochastic processes \cite{Murugan2017,sawada2024bulkboundarycorrespondenceergodicnonergodic,Sawada_2024}, where the natural choice of the base-point corresponds to the steady state.

-We remark that the extra bands near the origin have a quantum origin; some off-diagonal degrees of freedom survive by the measurement error and contribute to the new bands.
+We remark that the extra bands near the origin have a quantum origin; some off-diagonal degrees of freedom survive due to measurement error and contribute to the new bands.
 This cannot happen with classical stochastic dynamics because it does not make off-diagonal elements alive, leaving only one band in the complex plane.
 This sensitivity to off-diagonal elements may be exploited to elucidate the role of quantum coherence in quantum feedback control.

+As shown by black dots in Fig. \ref{spectrum_of_chiralMD_with_gaussian_error}, the loop structure of the spectrum under PBC collapses under the open boundary condition (OBC) for both the cases with and without errors.
+This implies that the non-Hermitian skin effect \cite{PhysRevX.8.031079,Okuma_2023,Okuma_2020,PhysRevLett.125.126402} of quantum feedback control \cite{Nakagawa_2025} persists under measurement errors.